KyleSpence/microsoft365-scripts/PreservationHoldLibraryDeletionScript/README.md

     - Retention Policies (including Microsoft Purview retention labels or policies)
     - eDiscovery cases
     - Locked site status (read-only, no access, or other locks)
+- Note that once DLP/retention policies are disabled it may take time for Microsoft to apply the changes, especially if the SharePoint site is over 10GB
 - **All such restrictions must be fully removed or disabled before running this script, otherwise deletions will fail.**
     - For more information on site lock status, see: [Manage locked sites in SharePoint](https://learn.microsoft.com/en-us/sharepoint/manage-lock-status)
     - For more information on retention policies, see: [Overview of retention policies](https://learn.microsoft.com/en-us/microsoft-365/compliance/retention-policies)